ulich/github-secret-manager/README.md

 ## Usage

-Whenever you create a new repository, trigger a build on this repository to spread the secrets.
-Currently there is no way to manually trigger a build with GitHub actions, but there is this [workaround](https://dev.to/s_abderemane/manual-trigger-with-github-actions-279e): Star the repository and unstar it again.
-This should trigger the build.
+Whenever you create a new repository, trigger a build on this repository to spread the secrets by star'ing and un-star'ing this repository.
+Currently there is no better way to manually trigger a build with GitHub actions, see [workaround](https://dev.to/s_abderemane/manual-trigger-with-github-actions-279e).

 ## Setting it up

+[Duplicate](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) this repository (you can also fork it but this would require you to set your fork as public which might not be desired for such a sensitive topic).

-Fork this repository, create a GitHub workflow by copying the example
+Then create a GitHub workflow by copying the example

     cd .github/workflows
     cp master.yml.example master.yml